 Since moving to Boston, I became a volunteer leader with Boston Cares.
 This has allowed me to lead groups of volunteers at various non profit organizations and schools in and around the Boston area.
 I have been lucky enough to be awarded the President's Volunteer Service Award for my volunteer work.

-Living in the US has always been a dream of mine and my husband and I were lucky enough to relocate to Boston in 2014.
-We have really enjoyed our time here so far!
+Living in the US has always been a dream of mine and I was lucky enough to relocate to Boston in 2014.
+I have really enjoyed my time here so far!
 New England is such a beautiful area and I enjoy exploring the many varied areas it has to offer.
 I love to travel and my goal is to visit every state in the US.
 As well as travelling, my hobbies include baking and bike riding.
 I also like to spend my free time volunteering at various non-profit organizations around the Boston area.
 I enjoy giving back to the community and helping those less fortunate than myself.

 What do you feel makes BISB unique?